gemFromJa/teambuilder/README.md

 >This is a simple app to organize teams for scrimmage football(soccer) games.

 This idea arose after the disorganization and frustration in a football group I'm apart of became unbearable.
-With the app you can great up to 6 teams and organize the resultant teams.
+With the app you can create up to 6 teams and organize the resultant teams.

 ## Hosted Version